jacintosuner/FlowBotHD/README.md

 ## Demo

-In our `demo.ipynb`, we have prediction and simulation demo given a pretrained model.
+For a quick start and overview, our `demo.ipynb` demonstrates the demo pipeline of generating prediction (given real-world point clouds) and simulation (given any partnet-mobility object) given a pretrained model.

-TODO

 ## Dataset